hedgehogs-mind/js-cross-window-rpc/README.md

-# Javascript Cross Origin Frame RPC
+# JavaScript Cross Origin Frame RPC

 This tiny script enables you to call functions of an object, which sits in a (cross origin) frame, from an other frame.